Chylis/reactjs-playground/react-redux/README.txt

 5) index.js:
   5.1) builds a router component, passing in our App.js as the topmost component (and injects the other components as child components) as props
   5.2) finds the DOM-element with id "app" (see step 3.1) and renders the App component within it

+REDUX FLOW:
+1) All our reducers are combined into a rootReducer (reducers/index.js)
+2) A store is created with our rootReducer and some initial state in index.js
+3) The store is passed to the Redux Provider which then wraps our app and connects our components with the store
+4) Our components are wrapped/decorated by the React-Redux 'connect' function, which:
+  4.1) extracts slices from state and passes it into the props sent to the component 4.2) passes 'action-dispatching' functions and passes them into the props sent to the component (making it possible to dispatch actions from the component)
+5) ACTION: On user activity, our components fire away a custom-defined action (via the 'connect::dispatch' function)
+6) REDUCER: Our reducers are executed with the fired action(s) and produce new/updated state
+7) STORE: The store receives the updated state and updates all connected components
+8) REACT-REDUX: The components connect::mapStateToProps receives the new state and creates a new props
+8) REACT: The component is re-rendered with the new props (step 4)

 COMPONENTS: